ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

   - **Line 6:** The files outputted by `vcfutils.pl` are in `.fastq` format.
 This simple series of sed commands converts them to fasta formatted files.
 Low quality bases, coded as lowercase bases in the fastq file, are also converted to Ns

 5. Use the following to assess a final fasta file: `cat Gym_balzanii/Gym_balzanii.fasta`

+If this command does not print a fasta file to your terminal, re-run the code from step 4.

 ---